HyunTruth/CSE6242-S20-PRJ-NBA-frontend/README.md

 2. RStudio (free version): https://rstudio.com/products/rstudio/download/
 3. All R packages in the Dependencies.R file

-Executinng and running the application can be completed through the following steps:
+Executing and running the application can be completed through the following steps:

 1. Complete the Installation steps from above
 2. Navigate to the relative folder location: ..\CSE6242-S20-PRJ-NBA-frontend\NBADefensiveAnalytics\App